Nagpuria people: Modern period

 In 1585, during the reign of the Nagvanshi king Madhu Karn, the Mughals invaded Khukhragarh, then the Nagvanshi ruler became vassal of Mughals.
 Durjan Shah built Navratangarh after release from Mughal captivity.
 His successor Ram Shah built Kapilnath Temple in 1643.
 Raghunath Shah built several temples during his reign.
 He is the first known poet of the Nagpuri language.

 The King of Barkagarh, Thakur Ani Nath Shahdeo, built Jagannath temple in 1691.
 Nagvanshis were independent during weak Mughal rule.
 Maninath Shah (1748-1762) consolidated his authority in Chotanagpur by conquering the neighbouring small kingdoms of Bundu, Silli, Barwe, Rahe, Tamar.

 After the Battle of Buxar, the East India Company got rights to collect taxes from Bihar and Bengal territory.
 Due to conflict with the tribes of Singhbhum and Ramgarh Raj, Dripnath Shah became tributary to the East India Company.
 Due to tax impositions by the British East India Company, various rebellions occurred.
 During the reign of Govind Nath Shah, a rebellion occurred in Nawagarh led by Jagirdar Baidhnath Shah.
-Later, Bakhtar Say and Mundal Singh, two landowners from Gumla, joined the rebelion and fought against the British East India Company in 1812 against tax impositions on farmers.
+Later, Bakhtar Say and Mundal Singh, two landowners from Gumla, joined the rebellion and fought against the British East India Company in 1812 against tax impositions on farmers.
 The British hanged them in Kolkata.
 Between 1831 and 1833, during the reign of Jagannath Shah Deo, the Kol uprising occurred due to the disposition of some Mankis in Sonepur Pargana and tribal Munda and Ho insurgents resorted in plundering and burning of houses of Sikh and Thikedars as well as villages of Sadans.
 This insurgency was suppressed by Thomas Wilkinson.